Haruparu-Gensou/upcloud-mascot-uppy/README.md

 Uppy was inspired by some thread in Bluesky between Gensou/Usabon and the official Upcloud account.
 Here, you'll see the official assets for Uppy, which are mostly in raster.
 A vector version will be avaliable!

 *Where's all the graphics?*
-They're coming soon, trust me.
+They're coming soon, trust me- I mean us.

 # About Uppy
 Uppy is an arctic fox (in permanent winter morph) with a purple cable wrapped around her - yes, Uppy is female - tail.
 The way the cable is wrapped resembles the Upcloud logo.